djstevenson/songs-to-the-siren-swift-static/input/song/Amser/article.md

 Her ^link(y-dydd-olaf) album is mostly electronic, though Gwenno performs the songs live in a number of formats, sometimes solo with synths and machines, sometimes with a full band and/or a string section.

-I can't tell you what this song is about, but apparently the title translates as “Time”.
+I can’t tell you what this song is about, but apparently the title translates as “Time”.

 In 2018, Gwenno released a full album of Cornish songs, ^link(le-kov).